szydlowworku/Portfolio/README.md

-Some work from when I were in my art oriented high school, some of it from my recent university classes which were made in hopes of not working in gastronomy/hospitality anymore, please hire me.
+## Some work from when I were in my art oriented high school, some of it from my recent university classes which were made in hopes of not working in gastronomy/hospitality anymore, please hire me.
+It's in Polish, might translate it someday.
+Live, laugh, love game design.